 Pension benefits for eligible teachers and administrators of the Board are provided under a defined benefit plan administered by the Public School Teachers' Pension and Retirement Fund of Chicago, a separate legal entity (the "Pension Fund").
 See APPENDIX A - "Audited Financial Statements for Fiscal Year 2008" - Note (12).
 The 1995 Amendatory Act provided that by fiscal year 1999 the Pension Fund would be funded using the same actuarial funding method as the Illinois Teachers' Retirement Fund.
-Applicable provisions of the Illinois Pension Code provide that this method will cause the ratio of the actuarially determined value of the assets of the Pension Fund to its actuarially determined accrued liabilities (or "Funded Ratio") to equal 90% by fiscal year 2045.
-As of June 30, 2007, the end of the last fiscal year of the Pension Fund for which audited financial information is available, the Funded Ratio for the Pension Fund was 80.01%.
+Applicable provisions of the Illinois Pension Code provide that this method will cause the ratio of the actuarially determined value of the assets of the Pension Fund to its actuarially determined accrued liabilities (the "Funded Ratio") to equal 90% by fiscal year 2045.
+As of June 30, 2008, the end of the last fiscal year of the Pension Fund for which audited financial information is available, the Funded Ratio for the Pension Fund was 79.7%.

 The 1995 Amendatory Act and various additional amendments made to the School Code in 1996, 1997 and 1998: (i) eliminated the Board's obligation to make any local employer pension contribution unless the Funded Ratio of the Pension Fund would otherwise fall below 90%; and (ii) made additional changes to the Board's obligation to fund pension benefits.
-Based on the current Funded Ratio for the Pension Fund, the Board contributed \$131.5 million to the Pension Fund in fiscal year 2008 and expects to have contributed \$188.2 million to the Pension Fund by the end of fiscal year 2009.
+Based on the current Funded Ratio for the Pension Fund, the Board contributed \$131.5 million to the Pension Fund in fiscal year 2008 and \$188.2 million in fiscal year 2009, and the Board expects to contribute \$317 million to the Pension Fund by the end of fiscal year 2010.
+For further information see "BOARD OF EDUCATION OF THE CITY OF CHICAGO --Overview of Board's Fiscal Year 2010 Budget and Recent Financial Information Concerning the Board."